markus-k/pipfile-util/README.md

 # `pipfile-diff`
 A simple tool to compare changes in `Pipfile.lock`-files.
+By default, it compares your `Pipfile.lock` to the latest version committed to git.

 ## Usage

-To compare a freshly locked `Pipfile.lock`, run
+To compare a freshly locked `Pipfile.lock` to the latest commited one, run

 ```
 $ pipfile-diff path/to/Pipfile.lock